cyrille-artho/modbat/README.md

 ## Basic usage

-The examples below assume that Modbat is compiled into build/, so the commands below have to be preceded with
+Modbat is run by executing the modbat.jar file which is placed in the ./build directory during compilation by default.

 	cd build

-once.

 	scala modbat.jar [OPTIONS] MODELCLASS...

 For help, try